Master of Educational Technology

 • Up to nine credits of appropriate graduate work can be transferred per director approval.

 • For students interested in robotics, the course sequence in Autonomous Robotics for Education 1 and 2 constitutes a Robotics Concentration.
-Graduate Certificates can also be earned for 12-credit programs in Instructional Technology and Virtual Work-place Technology.
+Graduate Certificates can also be earned for 12-credit programs in Educational Technology and Robotics for Education.

 (Required for the NP endorsement)